AteetAgarwal/FastAPI/README.md

 4. Run the application locally using `python main.py`.

 ### Docker Deployment
-1. Build the Docker image using `docker build -t youtube-transcript-api .`.
+1. Build the Docker image using `docker build -t fastapi-app .`.
-2. Run the container with environment variables using `docker run -p 8000:8000 -e AZURE_KEY_VAULT_URL="https://your-keyvault.vault.azure.net/" youtube-transcript-api`.
+2. Run the container with environment variables using `docker run -p 8000:8000 -e AZURE_KEY_VAULT_URL="https://your-keyvault.vault.azure.net/" fastapi-app`.

 ## Configuration Priority

-The application loads the YouTube API key in the following order:
+The application loads API keys in the following order:
 1. Azure Key Vault (if `AZURE_KEY_VAULT_URL` is set)
-2. Environment Variable (`YOUTUBE_API_KEY`)
+2. Environment Variables
 3. Local Settings File (`settings.json`)

 ## Azure Key Vault Setup

-1. Create a Key Vault in Azure and add the API key as a secret named `YouTubeApiKey`.
+1. Create a Key Vault in Azure and add your API keys as secrets.
 2. Configure authentication using Workload Identity for AKS or Azure CLI for local development.
 3. Set required environment variables for other scenarios.